MasterGr8-AgileWebDev2025/GroupProject/README.md

 - 🔒 **Privacy & Permission Control**: Fine-grained sharing and access to ensure users retain control over their data.

 This platform combines modern web technologies, intelligent analysis, and sleek design to create a smart, collaborative tool for the tennis community.

-## Getting Started

-1. Clone the repository (or download the zip file and unzip it to your chosen directory)
-2. Install dependencies within the directory: `pip install -r requirements.txt`
-3. Configure environment variables
-4. Run the application: `python main.py`

-## Testing

-Run `pytest` to collect and run all test files.
-Use `pytest test_utils.py` to run only the test file `test_utils.py`.

-Currently there are 3 test files:
-1. test_utils.py checks maths calculated by utils.py
-2. selenium_tests/test_homepage.py runs selenium test on the homepage
-3. selenium_tests/test_login_page runs selenium test on the login page